gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 innovative work done by [Heroku](https://www.heroku.com/) and goes beyond it in multiple ways:

-1. Auto DevOps works with any Kubernetes cluster; you're not limited to running on GitLab's infrastructure.
-(Note that many features also work without Kubernetes.)
+- Auto DevOps works with any Kubernetes cluster; you're not limited to running on GitLab's infrastructure.
+(Note that many features also work without Kubernetes).
-1. There is no additional cost (no markup on the infrastructure costs), and you can use a self-hosted Kubernetes cluster or Containers as a Service on any public cloud (for example, [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/)).
+- There is no additional cost (no markup on the infrastructure costs), and you can use a self-hosted Kubernetes cluster or Containers as a Service on any public cloud (for example, [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/)).
-1. Auto DevOps has more features including security testing, performance testing, and code quality testing.
+- Auto DevOps has more features including security testing, performance testing, and code quality testing.
-1. Auto DevOps offers an incremental graduation path.
+- Auto DevOps offers an incremental graduation path.
 If you need advanced customizations, you can start modifying the templates without having to start over on a completely different platform.
 Review the [customizing](#customizing) section for more information.

 ## Features